 - Consult on the selection of a community superintendent

-- Advise the chancellor and the city board of district concerns
+- Advise the chancellor and the Panel for Educational Policy (PEP) of district concerns

-- Submit an annual evalution of the superintendent to the chancellor
+- Submit an annual evaluation of the superintendent to the chancellor

-- Hold a joing public hearing with the chancellor, deputy chancellor, or the chancellor’s designee as required by law
+- Hold a joint public hearing with the chancellor or the chancellor’s designee as required by law

 What does a Citywide Council member do?